Raagaception/raagaception-12STD-CBSE-deck/README.md

 This code was included in the initial versions of the deck but discontinued from v0.9.0 onwards to maximize compatibility, since on versions of Anki 2.1.40 or lower, this JavaScript [causes a rendering error](https://i.imgur.com/KfQRJZZ.png).
 Hence if you need the functionality, and you use Anki version 2.1.42+, you can manually add it yourself.

 ## Contributors
-A huge thanks to my peers [Avery](https://ankiweb.net/shared/byauthor/1383206786) and [Skillustrator](https://github.com/The-Skillustrator) for providing their assistance in the creation of this project!
+A huge thanks to my peers [Avery](https://ankiweb.net/shared/byauthor/1383206786) and [Skillustrator](https://github.com/The-Skillustrator) for providing their assistance in the creation of this project.